Antigout preparation, preparations inhibiting uric acid production. ATC code:

-The efficacy of febuxostat was demonstrated in three Phase 3 pivotal studies (the two pivotal APEX and FACT studies, and the additional CONFIRMS study described as follows) that were conducted in 4101 patients with hyperuricaemia and gout.
+The efficacy of febuxostat was demonstrated in three Phase 3 pivotal studies (the two pivotal APEX and FACT studies, and the additional CONFIRMS study described below) that were conducted in 4101 patients with hyperuricaemia and gout.
 In each phase 3 pivotal study, febuxostat demonstrated superior ability to lower and maintain serum uric acid levels compared to allopurinol.
-The primary efficacy endpoint in the APEX and FACT studies was the proportion of patients whose last 3 monthly serum uric acid levels were < 6.0 mg/dL (357 μmol/L).
-In the additional phase 3 CONFIRMS study, the primary efficacy endpoint was the proportion of patients whose serum urate level was < 6.0 mg/dL at the final visit.
-No patients with organ transplant have been included in these studies (see Precautions).
+The primary efficacy endpoint in the APEX and FACT studies was the proportion of patients whose last 3 monthly serum uric acid levels were < 6.0 mg/dL (357 µmol/L).
+In the additional phase 3 CONFIRMS study, for which results became available after the marketing authorisation for febuxostat was first issued, the primary efficacy endpoint was the proportion of patients whose serum urate level was < 6.0 mg/dL at the final visit.
+No patients with organ transplant have been included in these studies (see Dosage & Administration).

 CONFIRMS Study: The CONFIRMS study was a Phase 3, randomized, controlled, 26-week study to evaluate the safety and efficacy of febuxostat 40 mg and 80 mg, in comparison with allopurinol 300 mg or 200 mg, in patients with gout and hyperuricaemia.
 Two thousand and two hundred-sixty nine (2269) patients were randomized: febuxostat 40 mg QD (n=757), febuxostat 80 mg QD (n=756), or allopurinol 300/200 mg QD (n=756).
 At least 65% of the patients had mild-moderate renal impairment (with creatinine clearance of 30-89 mL/min).
 Prophylaxis against gout flares was obligatory over the 26-week period.

 Primary endpoint in the sub group of patients with sUA ≥ 10 mg/dL: Approximately 40% of patients (combined APEX and FACT) had a baseline sUA of ≥ 10 mg/dL.
-In this subgroup febuxostat achieved the primary efficacy endpoint (sUA < 6.0 mg/dL at the last 3 visits) in 41% (80 mg QD) of patients compared to 9% in the allopurinol 300 mg/100 mg QD and 0 % in the placebo groups.
+In this subgroup febuxostat achieved the primary efficacy endpoint (sUA < 6.0 mg/dL at the last 3 visits) in 41% (80 mg QD), 48% (120 mg QD), and 66% (240 mg QD) of patients compared to 9% in the allopurinol 300 mg/ 100 mg QD and 0% in the placebo groups.

 In the CONFIRMS study, the proportion of patients achieving the primary efficacy endpoint (sUA < 6.0 mg/dL at the final visit) for patients with a baseline serum urate level of ≥ 10 mg/dL treated with febuxostat 40 mg QD was 27% (66/249), with febuxostat 80 mg QD 49% (125/254) and with allopurinol 300 mg/200 mg QD 31% (72/230), respectively.

-Clinical Outcomes: proportion of patients requiring treatment for a gout flare: APEX study: During the 8-week prophylaxis period, the proportion of subjects who required treatment for gout flare was 28%-febuxostat 80mg, 23%-allopurinol 300mg and 20%-placebo.
+Clinical Outcomes: proportion of patients requiring treatment for a gout flare: APEX study: During the 8-week prophylaxis period, a greater proportion of subjects in the febuxostat 120 mg (36%) treatment group required treatment for gout flare compared to febuxostat 80 mg (28%), allopurinol 300 mg (23%) and placebo (20%).
 Flares increased following the prophylaxis period and gradually decreased over time.
 Between 46% and 55% of subjects received treatment for gout flares from Week 8 and Week 28.
-Gout flares during the last 4 weeks of the study (Weeks 24-28) were observed in 15% (febuxostat 80 mg), 14% (allopurinol 300 mg) and 20% (placebo) of subjects.
+Gout flares during the last 4 weeks of the study (Weeks 24-28) were observed in 15% (febuxostat 80, 120 mg), 14% (allopurinol 300 mg) and 20% (placebo) of subjects.

-FACT study: During the 8-week prophylaxis period, the proportion of subjects who required treatment for a gout flare was 22% and 21% for febuxostat 80 mg and allopurinol 300mg treatment groups respectively.
+FACT study: During the 8-week prophylaxis period, a greater proportion of subjects in the febuxostat 120 mg (36%) treatment group required treatment for a gout flare compared to both the febuxostat 80 mg (22%) and allopurinol 300 mg (21%) treatment groups.
 After the 8-week prophylaxis period, the incidences of flares increased and gradually decreased over time (64% and 70% of subjects received treatment for gout flares from Week 8-52).
-Gout flares during the last 4 weeks of the study (Weeks 49-52) were observed in 6% (febuxostat 80 mg) and 11% (allopurinol 300 mg) of subjects.
+Gout flares during the last 4 weeks of the study (Weeks 49-52) were observed in 6-8% (febuxostat 80 mg, 120 mg) and 11% (allopurinol 300 mg) of subjects.

-CONFIRMS study: The percentages of patients who required treatment for gout flares (Day 1 through Month 6) were 31% and 25% for the febuxostat 80 mg and allopurinol groups, respectively.
+During the CONFIRMS study, the percentages of patients who required treatment for gout flares (Day 1 through Month 6) were 31% and 25% for the febuxostat 80 mg and allopurinol groups, respectively.
 No difference in the proportion of patients requiring treatment for gout flares was observed between the febuxostat 80 mg and 40 mg groups.

-Long-term, open label extension Studies: EXCEL Study (C02-021): The Excel study was a three years Phase 3, open label, multicenter, randomised, allopurinol-controlled, safety extension study for patients who had completed the pivotal Phase 3 studies (APEX or FACT).
-A total of 1,086 patients were enrolled: febuxostat 80 mg QD (n=649), febuxostat120 mg QD (n=292) and allopurinol 300/100 mg QD (n=145).
-About 69 % of patients required no treatment change to achieve a final stable treatment.
-Patients who had 3 consecutive sUA levels >6.0 mg/dL were withdrawn.
+Long-term, open label extension Studies: EXCEL Study (C02-021): The Excel study was a three years Phase III, open label, multicenter, randomised, allopurinol-controlled, safety extension study for patients who had completed the pivotal Phase III studies (APEX or FACT).
+A total of 1086 patients were enrolled: febuxostat 80 mg QD (n=649), febuxostat 120 mg QD (n=292) and allopurinol 300 / 100 mg QD (n=145).
+About 69% of patients required no treatment change to achieve a final stable treatment.
+Patients who had 3 consecutive sUA levels > 6.0 mg/dL were withdrawn.

-Serum urate levels were maintained over time (i.e. 91% of patients on initial treatment with febuxostat 80 mg had sUA <6.0 mg/dL at Month 36).
+Serum urate levels were maintained over time (i.e. 91% and 93% of patients on initial treatment with febuxostat 80 mg and 120 mg respectively, had sUA < 6 mg/dl at Month 36).

 Three years data showed a decrease in the incidence of gout flares with less than 4% of patients requiring treatment for a flare (i.e. more than 96% of patients did not require treatment for a flare) at Month 16-24 and at Month 30-36.

-46% of patients on final stable treatment of febuxostat 80mg QD had complete resolution of the primary palpable tophus from baseline to the Final Visit.
+46% and 38%, of patients on final stable treatment of febuxostat 80 or 120 mg QD, respectively had complete resolution of the primary palpable tophus from baseline to the Final Visit.

-FOCUS Study (TMX-01-005) was a 5 years Phase 2, open-label, multicenter, safety extension study for patients who had completed the febuxostat 4 weeks of double blind dosing in study TMX-00-004.
+FOCUS Study (TMX-01-005) was a 5 years Phase II, open-label, multicenter, safety extension study for patients who had completed the febuxostat 4 weeks of double blind dosing in study TMX-00-004.
 116 patients were enrolled and received initially febuxostat 80 mg QD.
-62% of patients required no dose adjustment to maintain sUA <6.0 mg/dL and 38% of patients required a dose adjustment to achieve a final stable dose.
+62% of patients required no dose adjustment to maintain sUA < 6 mg/dL and 38% of patients required a dose adjustment to achieve a final stable dose.